Halogen lamp: Form factors

 Halogen lamps are available in a series of different shapes and sizes, and are designated according to a coding system that specifies the diameter of the bulb as well as whether or not the bulb has a built-in infrared-transparent dichroic reflector.
-Many such lamps have designations that begin with the letter "T" to indicate that they are "tubular", followed by a number indicating the diameter of the tube in eighths of an inch: a T3 bulb, then is a tubular halogen bulb that is 3/8 in in diameter.
+Many such lamps have designations that begin with the letter "T" to indicate that they are "tubular", followed by a number indicating the diameter of the tube in eighths of an inch.
+Therefore, a T3 bulb is a tubular halogen bulb that is in diameter.
 The designation MR means "Multifaceted Reflector", with the number following this still corresponding to eighths of an inch in diameter of the overall bulb.
-If a lamp has a "G" code, this will mean the lamp is a bipin shape and the number following the G will indicate the distance in millimeters between the pins, usually either 4, 6.35 or 10; if the G is followed by a letter "Y", then the lamp's pins are thicker than normal— thus, a G6.35 has pins that are 1 mm in diameter but a GY6.35 has pins that are 1.3 mm in diameter.
+If a lamp has a "G" code, this will mean the lamp is a bipin shape and the number following the G will indicate the distance in millimeters between the pins, usually either 4, 6.35 or 10; if the G is followed by a letter "Y", then the lamp's pins are thicker than normal; thus, a G6.35 lamp has pins that are 1 mm in diameter but a GY6.35 has pins that are 1.3 mm in diameter.
 If there is a "C" code, this represents the number of coils in the filament.
-The length (sometimes also referred to as "height") of any two-ended cylindrical bulb must be specified separately from its form factor code, usually in millimeters, as must the lamp's voltage and wattage— hence, T3 120 V 150 W 118 mm means a double-ended tube-shaped bulb with a diameter of 3/8 in that operates at 120 V and is 150 W and that is also 118 mm long.
+The length (sometimes also referred to as "height") of any two-ended cylindrical bulb must be specified separately from its form factor code, usually in millimeters, as must the lamp's voltage and wattage— hence, T3 120 V 150 W 118 mm means a double-ended tube-shaped bulb with a diameter of that operates at 120 V and is 150 W and that is also 118 mm long.

 An R7S is a double-ended, Recessed Single Contact (RSC) linear halogen lamp, usually measuring a length of either 118 mm or 78 mm.
 Some less common lengths are 189 mm, 254 mm and 331 mm.
 These lamps have a T3 shape on an RSC/R7S base.
-These can also be known as J-type and T-type lamps.
+These are also known as J-type and T-type lamps.